egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug.md

 The point is that the `Logger::get_instance` routine above wasn't thread-safe until C++11.
-Imagine what might happen if `Logger`s constructor takes some time to initialize the instance.
+Imagine what might happen if `Logger`'s constructor takes some time to initialize the instance.
 If a couple of threads then call `get_instance`, the first thread might begin the initialization process, making the other thread believe that the instance